I. Cross-disciplinary courses

 First-year Seminar (FYS)

-FYS is a required full-year course (four credits each semester) taken during the first year.
-The fall semester, "Voice and Expression," is designed to help students improve their ability to read carefully and think critically about what they read, to write in a variety of academic formats, to increase their information literacy as they conduct basic library searches and resource review, and to develop discussion skills necessary for successful college course work.
-The spring semester, "Advocacy and Argumentation," builds on those skills, and includes a significant research project and opportunities to improve skills of oral presentation.
-FYS is taught by faculty from across the curriculum.
-Though each section is unique in content and approach, every FYS section provides opportunities to develop the same intellectual skills.
-Through a wide variety of assignments and projects, students take an active part in developing as reader, thinker, listener, writer, speaker, and researcher at the undergraduate level.
+First Year Seminar is a required full-year course (four credits each semester) taken during the first year.
+In the fall semester, students improve their ability to read carefully and think critically about what they read, learn to write more effectively, increase their information literacy as they conduct basic library searches, and develop the discussion skills necessary for successful college work.
+The spring semester builds on those skills, and includes a significant research project, as well as opportunities to improve oral presentation skills.
+Faculty from across the curriculum teach FYS.
+Although each section is unique in the disciplinary content it addresses, every FYS section provides opportunities to develop the same intellectual skills.
+Through a wide variety of assignments and projects, students actively shape their development as reader, thinker, listener, writer, speaker, and researcher.

-An important feature of FYS is that the professor serves as faculty advisor for each of the students in his or her section of FYS.
-The students in each section stay together for both semesters, developing a sense of community and continuity.
+The FYS professor serves as faculty advisor for each student in the section.
+Students stay in the same section for both semesters.
+These features help develop a sense of community and continuity.

-We are all - male and female - gendered beings.
-Gender shapes collective human perspectives and actions, while strongly influencing our individual experiences.
+Gender shapes collective human perspectives and actions, while strongly influencing our individual experiences as both men and women.
 Liberally educated students should be aware of their gendered identity, and how it affects their place in the world.
-Courses fulfilling this requirement use gender as a primary focus for analysis of course content.
-In addition, because gender cannot be considered in a vacuum, courses discuss how gender intersects with categories of race, class, ethnicity, nationality, or sexuality.
-Finally, courses fulfilling the Gender Requirement explore the connections between local experiences of gender and the relevant structural and theoretical contexts of the course.
+Courses fulfilling this requirement use gender as a primary focus for analysis of course content, while also examining how gender intersects with categories of race, class, ethnicity, nationality, or sexuality.
+Gender designated courses also explore the connections between local experiences of gender and the relevant structural and theoretical contexts of the course.